 How did he finish 3rd?
 He should be #1 :(

 On the trip to Sweden for the olympic games a sports writer asked the coach where the team was.
 The coach pointed to Jim Thorpe who was lounging in a deck chair and said "There he is".
-I would reccomend the movie, "Jim Thorpe All American starring Burt Lancaster.
-A true all American hero.

 I read somewhere that when King Gustav proclaimed Jim thorpe the greatest athelete in the word he responded,"Thanks King".